shaffex/shaffex.github.io/Views.md

 <details markdown="block">
 <summary>vstack</summary><br>

-**VStackKOKOCE** is a view that arranges its children in a vertical line.
+**VStac** is a view that arranges its children in a vertical line.
 The alignment parameter determines how the views are aligned horizontally.

-> **Note:** Moja poznamka

 ***Parameters:***